 One of the major challenges within the financial industry is the inability to integrate various industry-specific software across IT, operations or accounting.
 OpCon workload automation connects across multiple IT platforms to create cross-system efficiencies from start to finish.

-Workload automation tools and job scheduling solutions can help solve sophisticated problems by making intelligent decisions within a set of controls.
+When implemented in the processes of a financial services organization, workload automation tools and job scheduling solutions can help solve sophisticated problems by making intelligent decisions within a set of controls.
 Given the increase in online banking and cashless payment options, it’s important to have a financial automation system that self-improves as it receives more and more data.

 RPA-friendly tasks include sending emails, opening applications, and copying and pasting information from one banking system to another.
 However, RPA does not interact with each of the complex IT systems needed to run a successful finance institution.

-Why automate financial business processes?
+Why invest in automation for financial business processes?